 “User” and “Users” means employees of Client and any Affiliates which have been provided access to any part of the Subscription Services by Client.
 “Affiliate” means contractors, directors, volunteers, applicants, entities legally affiliated with Client, or other third parties controlled by or affiliated with Client.

 “User Data” means data, information, documents or other material uploaded, routed or transmitted by Client or Users, or their respective equipment, and transmitted to Company or the Subscription Service.

 2.1 Company Responsibilities.
 During the Term of the Agreement, Company agrees to:

-2.1.1 host, maintain and support the Subscription Services and make them available to Client via the Internet or other data transmission system, pursuant to the terms and conditions of this Agreement, and any policies or Documentation posted on Company’s website (as may be amended from time to time by Company in its sole discretion);
+2.1.1 host, maintain and support the Subscription Services and make them available to Client via the Internet or other data transmission system, pursuant to the terms and conditions of this Agreement, and any Documentation;

 2.1.2 provide the Professional Services listed in this Agreement; and

 2.1.3 adopt and implement commercially reasonable, industry standard data protection systems and procedures.

 2.2 Access.
 Users may access and use the Subscription Services during the Term for Client’s internal business purposes only as provided for in this Agreement.
 Neither Users nor Client shall sell, resell, license, sublicense, distribute, rent, lease or otherwise commercially exploit the Subscription Services except as contemplated by the Agreement.
 Client and Users may not decompile, disassemble, translate or reverse engineer, or otherwise attempt to discover or access the source code, or underlying structure, ideas, know-how or algorithms relevant to the Subscription Services, nor remove from the Subscription Services any language or designation indicating the confidential nature thereof or the proprietary rights of Company or its suppliers.